Cypress Park, Los Angeles: Landmarks

 Cypress Park also includes the Nickel-Leong Mansion (HCM No.849), a large Antebellum-style, Greek Revival Mansion at Isabel Street and Thorpe Avenue.
 This house was built in 1905 for restaurateur Max Nickel and later owned by the Leong family of Chinatown.
 The house was designed by John C. Austin, a Los Angeles architect, who was one of the designers of Los Angeles City Hall, Griffith Observatory, and the Arroyo Seco Bank Building at Figueroa Street and York Boulevard.

 Additionally, the Richard Henry Dana Branch (3320 Pepper Avenue, HCM No.1004), a former branch library of the Los Angeles Public Library, is #47 on the National Register of Historic Places in Los Angeles.
+The Cypress Park library is now located at 1150 Cypress Ave.

 In the media

 Cypress Park and businesses within it are frequently used as filming locations in feature films and music videos.
 The movies The Fast and the Furious, Catwoman, and Date Night as well as the television series Heroes filmed scenes in the Huron Substation.
 Local bar Footsie's was used for the music video to the song "Live Your Life" by T.I., featuring Rihanna. as well as the movie Bad Santa and the HBO series Barry.